tbroyer/blog.ltgt.net/_posts/2015-03-01-most-build-tools-misuse-javac.md

 ### What does Gradle do wrong?

-Gradle doesn't pass a `-source` and `-target` by default, which is good, but it lets you easily set them.
+Gradle doesn't pass a `-⁠source` and `-⁠target` by default, which is good, but it lets you easily set them.
 It however lets you easily set the _boot class path_ and _extension dirs_ too, so it's not so bad.
 Gradle is gaining support for _toolchains_ similar to Maven, but it's not usable yet.
 It'll likely be more